rcfox/Discourse-LinkedIn-Sharing-Button/README.md

 By default, Discourse supports sharing posts on Twitter, Facebook, Google+ and email.
 With this plugin, you can add support for sharing on LinkedIn in the same fashion.

-Note: Right now, Discourse will only expose the URL and post title to the sharing buttons, so no summary is included in the LinkedIn post.

 # How To Use

 1) Add a line to your app.yml (I'm assuming you're running Discourse in Docker.
 If not, you're on your own!)